martinohmann/rfoutlet/README.md

 rfoutlet
 ========

-Outlet control for Raspberry PI 2/3.
+Outlet control via web interface for Raspberry PI 2/3.
 The transmitter and receiver logic has been ported from the great [rc-switch](https://github.com/sui77/rc-switch) C++ project to golang.

-TODO

 Screenshot                           | Raspberry PI Setup :-----------------------------------:|:--------------------------------------: